better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ## Overview

-The notion of "identity" in Radicle Link simply means the presence of a document at a conventional location within a git repository, where the document is subject to certain verification rules.
-The hash of the initial document is considered its stable identifier and encoded as a uniform resource name (URN) of the form rad:git:$HASH (for git repositories).
-The URN is supposed to be resolvable on the network into a top-level git repository of the same name ($HASH.git), which is valid iff it contains said identity document, and the document passes the verification rules.
+The notion of "identity" in Radicle Link simply means the presence of an identity document at a conventional location within a Git repository, where the document is subject to certain verification rules.
+The hash of the initial document is considered its stable identifier and encoded as a uniform resource name (URN) of the form `rad:git:$HASH` (for Git repositories).
+The URN is supposed to be resolvable on the network into a top-level Git repository of the same name ($HASH.git), which is valid if it contains said identity document, and the document passes the verification rules.

 ## Architecture